jcburley/joker/GOSTD.md

 Note that constructors for pass-by-reference types return reference types.
 E.g. `(new Foo ...)` returns `refToFoo`.
 Assuming the Go code defines methods on `*Foo`, they should work on the result; else, one should be able to dereference and then invoke them, as in `(Go (deref my-foo) :SomeMethod ...)`.

+Though some namespaces redefine (shadow) built-in types such as `String` and `Error`, `(catch <type> ...)` now first checks *type* to see whether it is a symbol that names one of the built-in types (and does not specify a namespace).
+If so, that type is used, rather than an error resulting.

 ### 2021-03-07

 The `:gostd` reader conditional has been introduced, primarily to allow `docs/generate-docs.joke` to work on any version of Joker.
 E.g. `#?(:gostd ...)` will process the `...` only if run by a (recent version of) this **gostd** fork of Joker.
 It's unlikely to have the same name by the time this fork gains some sort of official status (well beyond proof-of-concept).